hudson-ayers/wcet-rs/README.md

 - OpenTitan
 - Redboard Artemis Nano (simplest, good for getting started)

-Depending what board you select, modify `main.rs` so that the `bc_dir` variable contains the location of the target folder.
-Generally, for ARM boards the correct path is the one containing "thumbv7em-none-eabi", and for RISCV boards the correct path is the one containing riscv32-imc.
+If you are analyzing a board not present in the upstream Tock repository, you may need to manually set the target directory so that the tool can find the LLVM bitcode.

-Next, modify `main.rs` such that the `functions_to_analyze` vector contains a list of the names of all functions you want to find longest paths for.
-The `retrieve_functions_for_analysis()` function can be useful for isolating certain system calls or interrupt handlers for analysis.
+You can choose a set of functions for analysis using the command line options to this tool.

-Finally, run the tool using `cargo run`.
+Finally, run the tool using `cargo run -- <options>`.
 The results for each function will placed in a different text file in the root of the directory.
 For runs that fail, the results file will contain the error that led to the failure.